 There you have it, five ways businesses are winning with data analytics and visualization.
 As you can see, data is playing a huge role in the success of businesses today — from user experience to predicting trends to improved decision-making.
 And those who choose to ignore its benefits are missing out on serious opportunities.

 So how can you start finding valuable insights in your data?
 This is where Toucan Toco can help.
-We work with organizations to visualize and tell stories with data.
+We work with organizations to visualize and tell stories with data, even to the most non-technical of users.
 Talk to us about how you can make the best use of your data today.